berndblasius/Covid19/README.md

 Susceptible-Exposed-Infectious-Recovered (SEIR) model.
 Additionally, the model distinguishes between the reported (or acertained) number of infected (I) and the unreported number of infected (A).
 Individuals in the A-class can cause further infections, in the same way as the reported infected, but they are 'invisible' to mitigation and hospitalization.
 The model also includes a class of hospitalized (or quarantined) individuals (H).
 Only acertained infected can enter the H-class and individuals from the H-class cannot infect susceptibles.
 Additionally the model allows to consider inflows and outflows of people into the region.

-### Results and Discussion
-Results of the analysis can be found at my [web page](https://www.staff.uni-oldenburg.de/bernd.blasius/project/corona).